FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 ## FusionAuth setup

 Go to "Settings" and create an API key.
-We'll be using this for to pull the data, so configure these allowed endpoints:
+We'll be using this to pull the data, so configure these allowed endpoints:

 * `/api/user/registration`: all methods
 * `/api/form`: `GET` only